shiladitya-bits/jekyll-now/_posts/2017-03-29-Building-Microservices-from-scratch-using-gRPC-on-Ruby.md

 ---
 layout: post
-title: Building Microservices from scratch using gRPC on Ruby
+title: Building Microservices using gRPC on Ruby
 ---

 Today, REST with JSON is the most popular framework amongst web developers for network communication.
 But, it is not very suitable for a microservice architecture mainly because of latency added by JSON data transmission / serializing / deserializing.